-Helpful guide to financial matters for people with a serious illness.
-Published by the Money Advice and Budgeting Service.
+This is a helpful guide to financial matters for people with a serious illness, published by the Money Advice and Budgeting Service (MABS).

-If you have any questions about planning ahead or want emotional support, you could talk to the medical social worker at the hospital or one of our cancer nurses – call our Cancer Nurseline or visit a Daffodil Centre.
+If you have any questions about planning ahead or want emotional support, you could talk to the medical social worker at the hospital or one of our cancer nurses – call our Support Line or visit a Daffodil Centre.